RocketSloooth/ansible_playground_webapp/playbooks/jenkins_lab/README.txt

 Dependencies:

 - .inventory.txt: local inventory file for this set of playbooks

+- files: folder containing the files that are needed for software installs, etc I will not commit these files for the time being, to avoid using up too much space on Github

 - /etc/hosts: system file, needs to be configured with the IP addresses of the hosts from the inventory file